rezafaizarahman/portfolio/src/works/colearn.md

 ### Explore

-We try to explore the problem by creating a customer journey.
-We defined how the student will interact with the CoLearn.
+We explored the problem by creating a customer journey.
+We defined the student's interaction with CoLearn.

 </div>